intervene-EU-H2020/prspipe/README.md

 :rotating_light: Assuming you have downloaded pre-adjusted summary statistics (`bash run.sh download_test_data`), you can now perform hyper-parameter tuning (model selection) on your data.
 Contact me (remo.monti@hpi.de) before running the step below.

 ```
-bash run.sh --use-singularity all_get_best_models_ext
+bash run.sh --use-singularity --keep-going all_get_best_models_ext
 ```

 This will run ancestry scoring, identify individuals with EUR ancestry, and perform predictions and hyper-parameter tuning for those individuals.

 # Documentation